alx-sch/miniRT/README.md

 #### Intersection Constants

-In the ray-object intersection detection functions above, several variables are independent of the ray's direction and remain constant for a given object (e.g., $\vec{OC}$, the quadratic coefficient $c$, and $\vec{OC} \cdot \vec{U}$).
+In the ray-object intersection detection functions above, several variables are independent of the ray's direction and remain constant for a given object (e.g., ($\vec{OC}$), the quadratic coefficient ($c$), and ($\vec{OC} \cdot \vec{U}$)).
 While calculating these within the functions helps to understand their role and derivation here, they should be precomputed once during object initialization rather than recalculated for every single ray (or pixel).

 Precomputing these constants reduced my computation time by two-thirds for the simple scene shown in the figures above (1x plane, 2x spheres, 2x cylinders, 1440 x 900 resolution).
 This improvement is especially noticeable when using memory-checking tools such as Valgrind, reducing the compilation time from  ~35 sec to ~12 sec.